gokulsahar/test/README.md

 ```

 ### Parameter Management

-The framework provides fine-grained parameter control for advanced users.
-An upcoming orchestrator will offer simplified parameter management with  configuration tools.

 1. **Use project defaults** for common settings across mods
 2. **Leverage context files** for environment-specific values